 The New Moon is a time of new beginnings.
 The New Moon in Pisces, however, falls at the end of the astrological year and so it has more of a flavour of wrapping things up.
-Things are naturally drawing to an end, just like normality did this time last year.
-Was the spring equinox of 2020 used wilfully and knowingly by those in power to strengthen the intent of keeping us under control?
-Those in the know, know.
+Things are naturally drawing to an end, just like normality did this time last year (2020).
+In today’s post, I share a Pisces Dream Tarot Spread–Perfect for the upcoming New Moon.

 In the Tibetan dream yoga tradition, one develops lucidity while dreaming through four preparatory practices.